JWString/ResolverFactory/readme.md

 ```c#
 var result = rService.Resolve(service => service.GetResult());
 ```
-**AFter the lifetime of any dependency of the service's dependency is changed:**
+**After the lifetime of any dependency of the service's dependency is changed:**
 ```c#
 var result = rService.Resolve(service => service.GetResult());
 ```